| |

 Celebrate National Handwriting Day

-National Handwriting Day dates back to 1977, and falls on John Hancock’s birthday, January 23.
-Hancock is likely the most iconic scribe in US history, thanks to his famous signature on the Declaration of Independence.
-Legend has it, Hancock signed his name largely and clearly so that King George could read it without his spectacles!
-Whether that’s true or not, I can relate, and applaud his defiance.
-Use this day to practice your “John Hancock”!
+National Handwriting Day dates back to 1977 and is celebrated on January 23—John Hancock’s birthday.
+Hancock is arguably the most iconic scribe in U.S. history, thanks to his bold signature on the Declaration of Independence.
+Legend has it that he signed his name extra large and clear so King George could read it without his spectacles.
+Whether that’s true or not, I can relate—and fully applaud the defiance.

 Similar Posts